Specialist Level Dentistry – Endodontic Treatment in Hammersmith

 Dentist with Special Interest in Endodontics

-They both completed their postgraduate training at the prestigious UCL Eastman in London.
-Their excellence in Endodontics means that they are frequently referred complex cases from all over London.
+Dr Boryana Nikolova completed her postgraduate training at the prestigious UCL Eastman in London.
+Her excellence in Endodontics means that she is frequently referred complex cases from all over London.

-To book an initial consultation with Dr Leelasena or Dr Nikolova, please click here or call our receptionist Jenny on 020 8748 1381.
+To book an initial consultation with Dr Nikolova, please click here or call our receptionist Jenny on 020 8748 1381.

 When do you need Root Canal Treatment?